Anonymous and confidential HIV tests use the same testing method. The only difference is that one does not have your

 Anonymous HIV antibody testing is available at Anonymous HIV Test Sites in some California counties.
-Anonymous testing means that absolutely no one has access to your test results since your name is never recorded at the test site.
+Anonymous testing means that absolutely no one other than you has access to your test results since your name is never recorded at the test site.
 It is always a good idea to contact the testing clinic directly to confirm what type of test is available.

 Even if the testing facility does not offer anonymous testing, your test results are protected by HIPAA regulations, which require health facilities to tightly protect your medical records so that only you and authorized people may see them.

 Learn more in the article: "HIV Testing."

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.